 The Whole Process

 The stem cells are extracted from the patient’s body either through bone marrow or blood depending on the case.
 The stem cells are isolated by a trained professional in a clinical setting.
-The adult stem cells are quickly returned to the patient either intravenously through the arm or through the use of a nebulizer.
+The adult stem cells are quickly returned to the patient either intravenously.
 Now, the stem cells will begin to promote the healing of lung tissue.
 With their ability to continually replicate, the lungs grow stronger, and patients are able to breathe easier and live better.